hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

-Our data is organizated as
+Our data is organized as

 ```
 ├── Images